NFDI4Chem/VibrationalSpectroscopyOntology/docs/competency_questions.md

 * Find me all Raman spectra of wolfram wires on a silicium substrate covering the range 600-1800 cm^-1.

+* Find me which is a safe range of incoming laser powers to perform Raman experiments at wavelength Z on probe XY.

 This list represents only a first draft and needs to be thoroughly discussed with the domain experts and the NFDI4Chem community.